Vancouver: International Students

 Ready to apply?

 First, a note about our application deadlines!
-To join us this Spring (First week of March 2019), registration needs to be completed no later than November 1, 2018.
-Your study permit is to be provided no later than January 2, 2019 in order to retain your spot in the class, so please don’t delay making these essential arrangements.
+To join us this Fall (First week of September 2019), registration needs to be completed no later than May 31, 2019.
+Your study permit is to be provided no later than July 29, 2019 in order to retain your spot in the class, so please don’t delay making these essential arrangements.

 To include in your registration package: